FatmaGamalhamed/spam-detection/README.md

 ## ⚡ FastAPI

-The trained model is exposed through a FastAPI backend.
+The trained model is also exposed through a FastAPI backend.

 ### Available Endpoints